DSoeldi/ESC_202_Semester_project/README.md

     - entitiy class:
         - added an attribute idx_all_ents.
 Index of an entity index within the entity class
         - added kNN relevant functions
+        - intiate kNN by calling: __entity.kNN()__
+            - this calls ther periodic kNN algorithm automatically!!!
+            - and __updates the pq automatically__
+            - __do not do kNN for Zombies!__ Will raise warning.
+Way more efficient if we only call it on humans, and update Zombies, when it pops up in a human pq

 ## @raphi